Tejas204/IETD/Readme.md

 The following are some important terminologies used in the implementation and the paper above.

 ## Terminologies
-1. x:
+1. **x**
 - Data structure: 1-D array
 - Use: Contains first dimension of the TD chaotic map.

-3. y:
+3. **y**
 - Data structure: 1-D array
 - Use: Contains second dimension of the TD chaotic map.

-5. xor_array:
+5. **xor_array**
 - Data structure: 1-D array
 - Creation: It is created by multiplying corresponding values from "x" and "y" array
 - Use: useful in the function named chaotic scrambling for XOR operation with corresponding pixel values.

 ## Functions and Parameters
 The following are the list of functions and their parameters:

-1. a.
-Function name: chaotic_scrambling
+1. **_chaotic_scrambling_**
-   b.
-Parameters: input image
+   - _Parameters:_ input image
-   c.
-Description: Each pixel value of the input image is XOR with the corresponding value in the "xor_array", generated from the chaotic maps.
+   - _Description:_ Each pixel value of the input image is XOR with the corresponding value in the "xor_array", generated from the chaotic maps.

-2. a.
-Function name: chaotic_swapping
+2. **_chaotic_swapping_**
-   b.
-Parameters: output of chaotic_scrambling
+   - _Parameters:_ output of chaotic_scrambling
-   c.
-Description: Each pixel of the image received from chaotic_scrambling is swapped with the pixel value present at the location x[i]y[i]
+   - _Description:_ Each pixel of the image received from chaotic_scrambling is swapped with the pixel value present at the location x[i]y[i]

-3. a.
-Function name: zigzag_scrambling
+3. **_zigzag_scrambling_**
-   b.
-Parameters: output of chaotic swapping
+   - _Parameters:_ output of chaotic swapping
-   c.
-Description: (1) The channels of the image are traversed in a zigzag manner, all the while, changing the position of the pixels, in order of the traversal.
-                   (2) The  function takes consideration the height and width of the image, and applies the conditions of traversal accordingly.
-                   (3) The encrypted image is obtained after this function.
+   - _Description:_ The channels of the image are traversed in a zigzag manner, all the while, changing the position of the pixels, in order of the traversal.
+The  function takes consideration the height and width of the image, and applies the conditions of traversal accordingly.
+The encrypted image is obtained after this function.

-4. a.
-Function name: zigzag_descrambling
+4. **_zigzag_descrambling_**
-   b.
-Parameters: encrypted image
+   - _Parameters:_ encrypted image
-   c.
-Description: (1) The channels of the image are traversed in a zigzag manner, all the while, changing the position of the pixels, in order of the traversal.
-                   (2) The order of traversal is reverse of zigzag_scrambling.
-                   (3) The  function takes consideration the height and width of the image, and applies the conditions of traversal accordingly.
+   - _Description:_ The channels of the image are traversed in a zigzag manner, all the while, changing the position of the pixels, in order of the traversal.
+The order of traversal is reverse of zigzag_scrambling.
+The  function takes consideration the height and width of the image, and applies the conditions of traversal accordingly.

-5. a.
-Function name: chaotic_deswapping
+5. **_chaotic_deswapping_**
-   b.
-Parameters: output of zigzag_descrambling
+   - _Parameters:_ output of zigzag_descrambling
-   c.
-Description: Each pixel of the image received from zigzag_descrambling is swapped with the pixel value present at the location x[i]y[i], but in the reverse order.
+   - _Description:_ Each pixel of the image received from zigzag_descrambling is swapped with the pixel value present at the location x[i]y[i], but in the reverse order.

-6. a.
-Function name: chaotic_descrambling
+6. **_chaotic_descrambling_**
-   b.
-Parameters: output of chaotic_deswapping
+   - _Parameters:_ output of chaotic_deswapping
-   c.
-Description: Each pixel of the input image is XOR with the corresponding value in the "xor_array", generated from the chaotic maps.
-   d.
-The decrypted image is obtained after this function.
+   - _Description:_ Each pixel of the input image is XOR with the corresponding value in the "xor_array", generated from the chaotic maps.The decrypted image is obtained after this function.